clintjohnsn/clintjohnsn/README.md

 - 🎓 Currently doing my Masters in Advanced Computer Science, Artificial Intelligence from the University of Manchester, UK
 - 💼 Previously at Deloitte & Dell Technologies
 - 🔭 Looking for opportunities in AI and software development
-- 🌱 Currently learning deep reinforcement learning
+- 🌱 Currently learning deep reinforcement learning and its application in systemic trading.

 I love throwing myself into new environments and challenging myself to learn, adapt and grow.